brson/the-end-of-unsafety/script.md

 So now we get to Rust.

-In 2009 Brendan Eiche, the creator of JavaScript, and co-founder of Mozilla, was thinking about these problems a lot, and despairing.
+In 2009 Brendan Eich, the creator of JavaScript, and co-founder of Mozilla, was thinking about these problems a lot, and despairing.

 ## FX